 involves using solvents, like butane, which should be removed entirely before the extraction is complete.
 Quality equipment coupled with proper technique ensures these solvents never reach the final product, but jerry-rigged setups or rushed removal can leave solvents in the final product.
 These solvents are dangerous for humans to be ingesting and are a detriment to the industry.
 Worse, dishonest cartridge manufacturers capitalizing on customers looking for the cheapest product often use cartridges manufactured out of inferior quality metals and plastic which leach chemicals and heavy metals into the oil they contain.

 How to Get the Good Stuff

 The market for marijuana concentrates is already substantial enough that there is no need to deal with anything less than a reputable manufacturer.
-The majority of states have instituted mandatory laboratory testing on all cannabis oil brought to the market.
+The majority of states have instituted mandatory laboratory testing on all forms of oil brought to the market.
 Expect to see national regulation in the coming years as lawmakers push for full countrywide legalization.
-For now, don’t settle for dirty medicine.
+For now, don't settle for anything less than quality.
 Only purchase from companies that choose to test.

 For now, avoid products with artificial flavors or other “beneficial” ingredients added.
-Remember CBD is for healing, it doesn’t need to taste like “Passionfruit Kiwi.”
+Remember CBD doesn’t need to taste like “Passionfruit Kiwi.”
 These artificial additives are often being used to mask an inferior product even if they advertise a benefit.